When it comes to choosing show-stopping event vendors and suppliers, it can be difficult to know where to start. But it doesn’t have to be.

 We’ve all been in a restaurant at one point or another where we’ve ordered something that looks delicious on the menu and doesn’t quite meet our standards when it arrives.
 Organise tastings with your shortlisted three catering suppliers and make an informed decision from there.

 Finally, don’t neglect the details.
 When you come to signing any contacts, be sure to read the small print.
 Do the vendors have the appropriate insurance or is that something you’ll need to provide (and thus factor into your budget)?
 Do they have a comprehensive cancellation policy?
 Do they have terms set in the instance that they don’t deliver what has been agreed upon?
 If all seems in order, then it looks like you’ve found a fantastic vendor.
+You may find it helpful to use a contract management software, like PandaDoc or DocuSign, to seal the deal.

 Wrapping Up: Finding the Right Event Vendor For You